Langmeier Backup FAQ

 The advantages and disadvantages of the different Windows file systems

-In contrast, NTFS is only supported by the operating systems Windows NT/2000, Windows XP, Windows 7 and Windows Vista.
+In contrast, NTFS is supported primarily by Windows NT/2000, Windows XP, Windows 7, and Windows Vista.

-Due to its small file size and high compatibility with various operating systems, FAT is best suited for mobile data carriers such as USB sticks or memory cards.
-If external hard disks are to be temporarily connected to computers with other operating systems, FAT is the better choice.
-NTFS, on the other hand, is ideal for large hard disks.
+Due to its small file size limitations and high compatibility, FAT is best suited for mobile storage devices such as USB drives and memory cards.
+If you need to connect external hard drives temporarily to computers running different operating systems, FAT is often the better choice.

 about the author Sebastian Müller